WindustH/nord-theme/README.md

 # Windust Nord Color Theme
-Another nord color theme for vscode by Windust
+Nord color theme for vscode by Windust.

+Created for the clean and uncluttered design pattern to achieve a optimal focus and readability for code syntax highlighting and UI components.
 ## Preview
 ![](images/preview.png)
 ## About Nord Theme